checkmarx-ltd/cx-flow/docs/Tutorials.md

 Since the application.yml provided by the CxFlow GitHub Action doesn’t contain a complete jira section, we have to use a configuration override.

-Create a new file named cx.config at the root of your repository (master branch) containing the following (adapt the values with your specific environment details).
+Create a new file named cx.config at the root of your repository (main branch) containing the following (adapt the values with your specific environment details).

 {
   "application": "DSVW",
-  "branches": ["develop", "master"],
+  "branches": ["develop", "main"],
   "bugTracker": "JIRA",
   "jira": {
 	"project": "DSVW",